-By Jay White, President of SkylineOmega, LLC.
+By Jay White, Vice President of eDiscovery Services

 In part one of this series, we compared the workflows of conducting document review using native files and metadata in a review platform and reviewing a collection of PDF files.
 In this update, we will dive deeper in to what is a native file, what is metadata, and how a native review can save considerable time and money.